Saint Sylvester I, Pope

 A new captain pilots the ship of the Church in calmer seas

-One thousand four hundred years before Christ, approximately when Moses led the Jewish people out of Egypt, a pharaoh ordered his slaves to hew an enormous obelisk out of stone.
-It was the largest obelisk ever cut.
-While it was still supine, craftsmen carved hieroglyphs up and down its narrow sides.
+One thousand four hundred years before Christ, approximately when Moses led the Jewish people out of Egypt, a pharaoh ordered his slaves to hew an enormous obelisk out of a bank of stone.
+It was the largest monolithic obelisk ever cut.
+While it was still recumbent, craftsmen carved hieroglyphs up and down its narrow sides.
 Then, it was hoisted upright to adorn a temple of Aten, a sub-deity of the Egyptian sun god Ra.
-And there the giant obelisk stood watch over the desert, like a lighthouse, for a thousand years.
+And there the giant obelisk stood watch over the endless desert, like a lighthouse, for a thousand years.
 In the mid-fourth century A.D., a pharaoh of the West, the Roman Emperor Constantius II, wanted the obelisk to grace a new city.
 So it was dragged out of the sands of remote Egypt and placed on a specially constructed ship.
 It floated down the Nile, across the Mediterranean, and up the Tiber to Rome.
-This colossal ancient artifact, the largest of its kind in the world, stands today ramrod straight before the Basilica of Saint John Lateran.
+This colossal ancient artifact, the largest of its kind in the world, stands today ramrod straight before the Basilica of St. John Lateran.
 And the name of today’s saint, Pope Sylvester I, is carved into its base.

 Pope Sylvester did not attend the all-important Council of Nicea in 325, instead sending four legates.
 Constantine called the Council, kissed the palms of tortured bishops, was present at some of its sessions, and threw a large banquet at its conclusion.
 The Council was composed almost entirely of bishops and theologians from the East.
 Saints Hilary, Ambrose, Augustine, and Leo were still to come in the West.
 Real theology was done in Egypt, Syria, Palestine, and Asia Minor.
 Rome was in decline.
-Even Constantine himself fled and re-established the imperial capital in Constantinople in 330.
+Even Constantine himself fled Rome and re-established the imperial capital in Constantinople in 330.
 Yet…the Bishop of Rome was still the jurisdictional and symbolic head of the body of Christ.
 All looked to him for approbation if not enlightenment.
 All turned their heads and craned their necks to listen to what he said.
 The Bishop of Rome had no equal.
 It was this role that Sylvester fulfilled.
-He did not generate theology, but he did validate it and provide it with institutional force.
+He did not generate theology, but he did validate it and stiffen it with institutional force.

 Saint Sylvester, give to our Holy Father a measure of your steadiness and courage in guiding a people from false to true belief, from darkness to light, and from chains to freedom.
 Help our Pope to sanctify, shepherd, and govern well in an often hostile atmosphere.